 One of the following is required for those children

 Security Card, Oregon Health Plan Card, Passport, Smile Safe Kids ID, Student

 Body Card, or State ID Card.

-visits will be allowed with 2 of the following: SSN card, Birth Certificate or Registration, current ID from service organizations other than military with picture and signature, current bank cards.
+Basic visits will be allowed with 2 of the following: SSN card, Birth Certificate or Registration, current ID from service organizations other than military with picture and signature, current bank cards.

 Visiting Room Conduct

 Your conduct in the visiting room is expected to conform to standards of common respectability and consideration of others.
 If you have questions, please feel free to ask the Visiting Room Officer.

 of Corrections 291-127: Appropriate Clothing/Dress